 Flue gas derived from the power plant is treated using the DeNOx technology through the selective non-catalytic reduction (SNCR) method and released into the atmosphere through an 80m stack.
 The recovered bottom ash is treated offsite.

 Waste-based fuel supply for the Ferrybridge Multifuel project

 The renewable power plant will use approximately 570,000t a year of fuel derived from waste to produce low-carbon electricity.
 The fuel is supplied from the Yorkshire region, particularly from Barnsley, Rotherham, Doncaster and Cumbria.

-Approximately 200,000t of waste-derived fuel a year will be supplied from mechanical biological treatment plants owned by Shanks in these regions after being processed at a facility in Wakefield to remove recyclable materials.
+Approximately 200,000t of this waste-derived fuel will be supplied from mechanical biological treatment plants owned by Shanks and in the region.
+The waste will be processed at a facility in Wakefield to remove recyclable materials before delivery.

 The first delivery of fuel by Shanks was made in March 2015.
-The fuel is produced from materials such as municipal solid waste, commercial and industrial waste, and waste wood and delivered to the power station by road or rail.
+The fuel is produced from materials such as municipal solid waste, waste wood and commercial and industrial waste.
+It is delivered to the power station by road or rail.

 Another major supplier of fuel for the power plant is Powerday.

 Hitachi Zosen Inova (HZI) served as the general contractor for the project.
 John Sisk & Sons was subcontracted to perform the concrete sub-structure and super-structure works for the project in collaboration with Cidon.
 Race Cottam Associates was appointed as the architect for the project.

 The mechanical assembly of the two boilers and associated pipes was performed by Enwesa, while RR Projects installed the air-cooled condenser for the power plant and further collaborated with ROBA Rohr + Anlagenbau to perform the complete mechanical erection of the project’s WSC piping systems.